Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 #### Run DTS using VentoyOS

+VentoyOS allows operating systems to be booted from ISO files.
+Unfortunately, the ISO-formatted DTS image we've provided so far mounted the main file system in read-only mode, which, combined with the fact that most of DTS' functionality is strictly tied to the ability to write files there, made the system unusable.
-The functionality of DTS is closely linked to the capability of writing files to the root file system.
-However, utilizing VentoyOS for booting enables read-only operating systems.
-Consequently, we have stopped including ISO images in DTS releases since v1.2.20, pending resolution of this issue.
-We will reintroduce them once we determine the appropriate course of action to address this dependency.
+Consequently, we have stopped including ISO images in DTS releases since v1.2.20, pending the resolution of this issue.
+We will reintroduce them once we determine the appropriate action to address this dependency.
 Progress on this matter is being monitored through issue [288](https://github.com/Dasharo/dasharo-issues/issues/288).